-[The portion of deep fascia covering the gluteus medius and seen in front of the gluteus maximus is to be cleaned, and then the gluteus maximus itself, the fibres being put on the stretch by flexing and inverting the thigh, and the dissector beginning at the upper border of the muscle on the right, and its lower border on the left limb.
+[The portion of deep fascia covering the gluteus medius and seen in front of the gluteus maximus is to be cleaned, and then the gluteus maximus itself, the fibres being put on the stretch by flexing and inverting the thigh, and the dissector beginning at the upper border of the muscle on the right, and its lower border on the left limb.]

-The Gluteus Maximus (Fig. 52, 2) arises from the rough triangle between the posterior third of the crest of the ilium and the superior curved line on the dorsum ilii; from the side of the lower part of the sacrum, and the side of the coccyx; from the tendinous expansion over the back of the sacrum; and from the surface of the great sacro-sciatic ligament, which will be seen when the muscle is divided.
-The fibres run downwards and outwards, and the upper half of the muscle is inserted into the fascia lata covering the great trochanter (ilio-tibial band), the lower being also attached superficially to the fascia, but deeply to the rough ridge leading
+The Gluteus Maximus (Fig. 52, 2) arises from the rough triangle between the posterior third of the crest of the ilium and the superior curved line on the dorsum ilii;\ from the side of the lower part of the sacrum, and the side of the coccyx; from the tendinous expansion over the back of the sacrum; and from the surface of the great sacro-sciatic ligament, which will be seen when the muscle is divided.
+The fibres run downwards and outwards, and the upper two-thirds of the muscle are inserted into the fascia lata covering the great trochanter (ilio-tibial band), the lower third being attached superficially to the fascia, but deeply to the rough ridge leading from the back of the trochanter major to the linea aspera of the femur.